Is your broadband speed up to the test?

 Whether you use the internet to browse, stream or game, watching a buffering pinwheel rotate round and round for what can sometimes feel like forever is an extremely frustrating experience.

 Let’s take a look at the state of broadband in the UK to try and put a finger on whether or not the broadband speed you are getting is any good.

 To answer the question “What is a good download speed” we need to look at the average broadband download speed in the UK.

 Earlier this year Ofcom published an annual study into fixed line broadband speeds.
-Just 8% were found to have speeds of less than 10Mbps and 78% of people were on some kind of “superfast” package with download speeds above 30Mbps.
+Just 8% were found to have speeds of less than 10Mbps and 78% of people were on some kind of “superfast” product with download speeds above 30Mbps.
 Only 5% had a broadband speed of 300Mbps or more.

 The most common network people are on is the Openreach Network.
 If you use any of the following broadband providers, you are also on the Openreach Network:

 The above Openreach providers are fibre broadband providers.
 The Openreach Network runs fibre cable from a telephone exchange all the way to a green cab near you.
 Your broadband is then served from the green cab all the way to your home via a copper phone wire.
 This is known as ADSL fibre to the cabinet (FTTC) broadband.